-Tolerances for Monte Carlo analysis may be specified by one of the following methods:
+Tolerances for Monte Carlo, sensitivity and worst-case analyses may be specified by one of the following methods:

 - 1. Using a distribution function in an expression. - 2.
 Using the device parameters TOL, MATCH and LOT

 Method 1 above is the most general and flexible.
 TOL, MATCH and LOT parameters are provided primarily for backward compatibility but may also be more convenient in some circumstances.